-- > Improve the village centre to provide local shops for the community - ➤ Reinstate the Post Office facility within Weston Turville village - > Business hub for small businesses provide office facilities, including high speed broadband, meeting rooms, photocopying etc. - > Improved broadband provision
+- > Improve the village centre to provide local shops for the community - > Reinstate the Post Office facility within Weston Turville village - > Business hub for small businesses provide office facilities, including high speed broadband, meeting rooms, photocopying etc - > Improved broadband provision

-- To retain and enhance existing businesses and facilities for community use - Enhancement of the village centre. - To promote provision for all residents and local business with access to high quality, cost effective superfast broadband.
+- To encourage new businesses and facilities for community use - Enhancement of the village centre. - To promote provision for all residents and local business with access to high quality, cost effective superfast broadband.